Terraform the Hard Way

 Common approach

 The common approach, once decomposition starts to bite, is terragrunt with dependency blocks pointing at remote-state buckets across repos.
-The brave try Makefile target dependencies, or even Bazel, to express the DAG of root-module dependencies.
+Some teams reach for Makefile target dependencies, or Bazel, to express the DAG of root-module dependencies.
 Terragrunt deserves credit here — it pioneered durable patterns for multi-account organization, dependency wiring, and per-environment config inheritance, and a lot of teams are still on it for good reason.
-But the problem with this is that it only solves one slice of the puzzle.
-You still own CI integration, plan rendering, drift detection, PR comments, supply-chain pinning, OIDC, and the rest of the steps in this post — and now you're learning, versioning, and debugging a second DSL on top of Terraform to get there.
-Bazel is far more machinery than the problem requires.
+It solves one slice.
+CI integration, plan rendering, drift detection, PR comments, supply-chain pinning, and OIDC are still on you, on top of a second DSL to learn, version, and debug.

 13

-Take stock of what a developer now has to know to run a single terraform plan.
+Up to here, everything's been about getting the system to work.
+Now somebody else has to use it.
+Take stock of what a new hire — or any engineer touching an unfamiliar root module — has to know to run a single terraform plan.
 The right binary version, on the path.
 Cloud credentials, refreshed.
 Registry credentials, handed off.
 The right working directory — which root module, in which folder, in which repo, especially after decomposition.
 The right -var-file flags in the right order, because the config layering from step 6 only resolves correctly if the task runner assembles them correctly.
 The right -backend-config, if the backend is templated.
 And whichever workspace selection the layout demands.

 Common approach

-Teams settle in one of two places, and both move the incantation rather than removing it.
+Teams settle in one of two places.
 One is a Makefile or Justfile that grows a target per root module (make plan-vpc-prod, make plan-eks-dev, …).
-The wall of targets becomes the new discoverability problem: an engineer asking "what do I run for vpc in prod-uw2?" either finds the matching target or doesn't, and when they don't, they're back to reading the wrapper to figure out what to type.
+The wall of targets becomes the new discoverability problem: an engineer asking "what do I run for vpc in prod-uw2?" either finds the matching target or reads the wrapper to figure out what to type.
 The other is a thinner wrapper that takes a stack name as an argument — which works, but only after the developer already knows the stack name, the -var-file order, and which -backend-config to pass.
-Either way, the canonical invocation lives in shell history, not in the system, and "what command did you actually run?" is the first question in every incident thread.
+Both relocate the long argument list rather than encoding the layout from step 1.

-Same "plan the VPC in prod, us-east-2," three different places teams park the incantation.
-None of them encode the layout you decided on in step 1; they just relocate the long argument list:
+Same "plan the VPC in prod, us-east-2," three different places teams park the incantation:

 cd terraform/vpc